Atlas-OS/Atlas/app/README.md

 `ATLAS_EMBED_APBX` (the archive to carry) and `ATLAS_RC_ID` (for example `0.6.0-rc.1`) and fails without them.
 Such a build installs only its bundled
-playbook: no release check, no download, no file picker, `--playbook` and `.apbx` arguments ignored, ISO creation uses the bundled archive, and a draft or recovered session for another package is not run.
-The RC id appears under the title bar, in Settings > About with the source commit and package digest, in the executable's version resource, and as `rcId` in diagnostic exports.
-`tools/release/build-rc.sh` produces the tester ZIP.
+playbook: no release check, no download, no file picker, `--playbook` and `.apbx` arguments ignored, ISO creation uses the bundled archive, no lookup of Microsoft's Windows release page (an unlisted revision of build 26200 is accepted rather than depending on a live page), and a draft or recovered session for another package is not run.
+The RC id appears under the title bar, in Settings > About with the source commit and package digest, in the executable's version resource (as text, and as the fourth numeric component), and as `rcId` in diagnostic exports. `../tools/release/build-rc.sh` produces the tester ZIP on Linux; see [docs/rc-testers-build.md](docs/rc-testers-build.md).
+`tools/Build-Release.ps1` writes `target/x86_64-pc-windows-msvc/release/AtlasManager.exe`
-The release script writes `target/x86_64-pc-windows-msvc/release/AtlasManager.exe` with the C runtime linked statically, so a clean Windows installation does not need a separately installed Visual C++ runtime.
+with the C runtime linked statically, so a clean Windows installation does not need a separately installed Visual C++ runtime.
 The explicit Cargo target keeps this setting separate from host build scripts and procedural macros.
+Without parameters it builds the stable executable; `-RcId <id>` and `-EmbedApbx
+<path>` together build the tester variant (they set `ATLAS_RC_ID` and
+`ATLAS_EMBED_APBX` and add `--features embedded-playbook`, as `build-rc.sh` does), and `-Json` switches Cargo to JSON diagnostics.
+The script builds with `CARGO_INCREMENTAL=0`, because stale incremental state has produced link failures in release builds.
 Use the release executable for performance measurements and distribution;
 `cargo run` without `--release` is a development build.